torproject/onionbalance/docs/v3/tutorial-v3.rst

 that.
 So far so good but here comes the twist:

-1) Inside the HiddenService block of your torrc file, you need to add the following line: ``HiddenServiceOnionBalanceInstance 1``.
+1) Inside the HiddenService block of your torrc file, you need to add the following line: ``HiddenServiceOnionbalanceInstance 1``.
 Note that if you do not have an existing v3 onion service and you are trying to create one from scratch, you must first start Tor once without this torrc line, otherwise it will fail to start.
 After the onion service was created, add this line to